 • Are pregnant or breastfeeding

-There are other requirements to take part in DREAM.
-If you choose to enroll yourself or your child, the study staff will check that all the requirements are met during a screening visit.
+There are other requirements to take part in this clinical trial.
+If you choose to enroll yourself, the study staff will check that all the requirements are met during a screening visit.

 Condition